Pathways

 What coaches assess:

-• Technical ability: Quality of basics, shapes, and body control
+• Technical ability: quality of basics, shapes and body control

-• Physical readiness: Strength, flexibility, and conditioning level
+• Physical readiness: strength, flexibility and conditioning level

-• Learning ability: How quickly they pick up corrections and new skills
+• Learning ability: how quickly they pick up corrections and new skills

-• Focus and work ethic: Attention span, effort, and independent working
+• Focus and work ethic: attention span, effort and independent working

-• Group dynamics: How they work alongside other gymnasts
+• Group dynamics: how they work alongside other gymnasts

-💪 What is Development Squad?
+What is Junior Squad?

-Dev Squad
+Junior Squad

-Everyone gets to compete!
+Everyone gets to compete

 When can gymnasts compete externally?